How To Rent Your First Office in London on a Budget

 Location, Location, Location

-When looking for available office space in London, it’s important to have an idea of the areas you want to search in and rental terms that work best for your business.
+When looking for available office space in London, it’s important to have an idea of the areas you want to search in and the rental terms that work best for your business.
 Look into what type of transportation links are nearby; commuting times can be shortened if you rent a workspace near public transport hubs, such as stations and bus stops.

 Setting Your Price Range & Budget

-Understanding Your Requirements & Future Proofing Office Design
+Future Proofing Your Office Design

 Are Business Rates Included?